 Pizza is a commonly served food at gatherings, but I like to surprise my guests by offering calzones instead.
 You can fill your calzones with so many different toppings, and they’re sure to garner rave reviews.
+Serve your calzones with other Italian food recipes such as panzanella salad, eggplant lasagna or sun dried tomato chicken for a memorable meal.

 Calzone halves stuffed with sausage, peppers, cheese and pepperoni.

-Spring is here, and as the weather warms up, I find myself planning for parties!
-We have a lot of family birthdays during the Spring months, and it’s always nice to get together with friends and loved ones for a celebration.
 Good food is part of any great gathering, and my current go-to for feeding a crowd are these amazingly delicious calzones.
 This calzone recipe can easily be doubled or tripled for a large group and it’s a nice change from the typical pizza that you find at many events.

 Cooked Italian sausage and peppers in a skillet.

-Tips for Homemade Calzones
+Tips For Homemade Calzones

 • You can make your calzones as big or as small as you like.
-I typically make about 3-4 calzones per pound of pizza dough, which makes for a hearty main course.
+I typically make about 4 calzones per pound of pizza dough, which makes for a hearty main course.
 If you’re looking to serve them as an appetizer or snack, you can create 6-8 mini calzones instead.

 • Use a sharp knife to cut a few vents in the top of each pizza pocket so that the steam can escape.